demotomohiro/pathX/README.md

 # pathX
-Generic path handling library [Document](https://demotomohiro.github.io/pathX/pathX.html)
+Generic path handling library

+[Document](https://demotomohiro.github.io/pathX/pathX.html)

-PathX provides procedures that work like procedures in os module in Nim's stdlib, but it can create paths for arbitrary OS at both compile time and runtime.
+PathX provides procedures that work like procedures in os or paths module in Nim's stdlib, but it can create paths for arbitrary OS at both compile time and runtime.

 In cross compilation, Nim's os module cannot compose paths that can be used to access the file on the build machine at compile time.
 For example, suppose you are cross compiling Windows executable on Linux machine.
-If you use `joinPath` procedure at compile time, it works in the same way as on Windows and use '\' to join two paths.
+If you use `joinPath` procedure at compile time, it works in the same way as on Windows and use '`\`' to join two paths.
 In that case, there is no way to ask `joinPath` to use '/' to generate a path for Linux and you cannot use it on build machine.

 PathX allows you to choose which OS paths are composed for.